Build Filters Against Multiple Azure AD Properties

 Vasil Michev (Technical Guru) Senior Architect

-It’s important to test any filter before using it with a dynamic distribution list.
+It’s important to test a recipient filter before using it with a dynamic distribution list.
 If the query generated by the filter fails to resolve and return any recipients, any message sent to the list goes into a black hole.
 Exchange won’t generate a non-delivery notification because the address used for the message is valid (the list); the problem lies with what happens when the query is run against the directory.

 Creating a Dynamic Distribution List with PowerShell